likhoman/client-credentials-flow-nginx/README.md

 # client-credentials-flow-nginx
-The example how to NGINX as proxy for oauth2 client credentials flow
+The example how to use NGINX as proxy for oauth2 client credentials flow

 ```sh